Back to Tutorials

 Step 4: Pause for a human with suspend & resume

-Here's the feature that makes workflows feel production-grade.
-A long-running process often needs to stop and wait — for an approval, a payment, a human edit — then pick up later, possibly after the server has restarted.
-Mastra handles this with suspend & resume.
+A long-running process often needs to stop and wait — for an approval, a payment, a human editing a draft — and then pick back up later.
+Possibly much later.
+Possibly after the server that started it has restarted.
+Mastra handles this with what it calls suspend & resume.

 const approvalStep = createStep({